daemonp/esphome_waterfurnace_aurora/README.md

 # WaterFurnace Aurora for ESPHome

 A native ESPHome custom component for controlling and monitoring WaterFurnace geothermal heat pumps.
-This component communicates directly with the Aurora Base Control (ABC) board via RS485, bypassing the need for expensive Symphony/AWL hardware or complex Raspberry Pi bridges.
+This component communicates directly with the Aurora Base Control (ABC) board via RS-485 Modbus RTU, bypassing the need for expensive Symphony/AWL hardware or complex Raspberry Pi bridges.

 It is a C++ port of the [waterfurnace_aurora Ruby gem](https://github.com/ccutrer/waterfurnace_aurora), optimized for ESP32/ESP8266 devices.